jleekwen/google-forms-voucher-dispenser/README.md

 * Supports full redemption ("All")
 * Displays:

+ * Current voucher image
  * Current remaining balance
-  * Number of vouchers remaining after the current voucher
+ * Number of vouchers remaining in the queue after the current voucher
 * Automatically hides the image when no vouchers remain

 ---